-1. Create a Windows image that has RXA enabled by following the procedure described in Creating Windows base images section of IBM Cloud Orchestrator User's Guide.
+1. Create a Windows image that has RXA enabled by following the procedure described in Creating Windows base images.

 Note: Make sure that you enable RXA before you run sysprep.exe.

 Note: Make sure that the image contains the user Admin as the Cloud-init user and that the use of metadata password is enabled.